 LOI-9: MSH-12.1 (Version ID) SHALL contain the constant value ‘2.5.1’.

-LOI-10: The sender and receiver SHALL support ‘AL’ for MSH-15 (Accept Acknowledgement Type) upon sending the order (ORC-1 is valued ‘NW’), cancellation request (ORC-1 is valued ‘CA’, or cancellation notification (ORC-1 is valued ‘OC’) and MAY support other values from Table 0155 Accept/Application Acknowledgement Conditions.
+LOI-10: The sender and receiver SHALL support ‘AL’ for MSH-15 (Accept Acknowledgement Type) upon sending the order (ORC-1 is valued ‘NW’), cancellation request (ORC-1 is valued ‘CA’), or cancellation notification (ORC-1 is valued ‘OC’) and MAY support other values from Table 0155 Accept/Application Acknowledgement Conditions.

 LOI-11: The sender and receiver SHALL support only ‘AL’ for MSH-15 (Accept Acknowledgement Type) upon accepting or declining the order (ORC-1 is valued ‘OK’ or ‘UA’),